jph6366/knee-sarg/README.md

 #### OAI Analysis 2 setup

-On a computer with \~22 GB GPU memory.
-Make a user with SSH access and
+For a 2 concurrent runs of the pipeline, we need a computer with \~22 GB GPU memory.

 ```bash
 git clone https://github.com/dzenanz/OAI_analysis_2.git